ye-kyaw-thu/error-overflow/traceroute-installation-from-source.md

 The traceroute to Facebook (facebook.com) also seems to be functioning normally.

-testing with the problem link on my computer ...
+testing with the problem link repo.anaconda.com  ...

 ```
 (base) ye@lst-hpc3090:~/tool/traceroute-2.1.0$ traceroute repo.anaconda.com